codedthinking/Chain.jl/README.md

 </tr>
 </table>

     ## Summary

-Chain.jl exports the `@chain` macro.
+With.jl exports the `@with` macro.

-This macro rewrites a series of expressions into a chain, where the result of one expression is inserted into the next expression following certain rules.
+This macro rewrites a series of expressions into a with, where the result of one expression is inserted into the next expression following certain rules.

 **Rule 1**